Large Language Models for Unit Test Generation: Achievements, Challenges, and Opportunities: Threats to Validity

-\paragraph{\textbf{Threats from Technical Timeliness and Model Opacity}} Technical evolution and model black-boxes constitute unique threats.
-Given the rapid iteration of LLM technology (such as the leap from GPT-3.5 to GPT-4o), the performance metrics of specific models may quickly become obsolete~.
-Furthermore, the opacity of closed-source commercial models (e.g., updates to training data) may lead to the irreproducibility of experimental results.
-To address this, this review focuses on distilling general methodological paradigms (such as the iterative repair architecture) rather than performance benchmarks of single models, aiming to enhance the durability of our conclusions.
+\paragraph{\textbf{Threats from technical timeliness and model opacity}} Given the rapid iteration of LLM technology, exemplified by the leap from GPT-3.5 to GPT-4o, the performance metrics of specific models may quickly become obsolete.
+Furthermore, the opacity of closed-source commercial models regarding factors like updates to training data may lead to the irreproducibility of experimental results.
+To address this, this review focuses on distilling general methodological paradigms, such as the iterative repair architecture, rather than performance benchmarks of single models, aiming to enhance the durability of our conclusions.